goruck/smart-zoneminder/face-det-rec/README.md

 4. Create a directory for each person's face images that you want recognized, named for the person's face, in a directory called "dataset".
 Also create a directory called 'Unknown' that will hold faces of random strangers that is needed for the training of the [SVM](https://scikit-learn.org/stable/modules/svm.html) or [XGBoost](https://xgboost.readthedocs.io/en/latest/index.html) face classifier.

-5. Place 20 or so images of the person's face in each directory you created above plus about 20 random stranger faces in the 'Unknown' folder.
+5. Place 20 or so images of the person's face in each directory you created above plus about 20 random stranger faces in the 'Unknown' folder (see note 5 below).

 6. Run the face encoder program, [encode_faces.py](./encode_faces.py), using the images in the directories created above.
 See the "Encoding the faces using OpenCV and deep learning" in the guide mentioned above.